malloydata/malloy/docs/_src/language/explore.md

 ### Filtering Explores

-When an explore is defined, it may add filters to its source, which are applied to any query against the new explore.
+When an explore is defined, filters which apply to any query against the new explore may be added.

 ```malloy
 define long_sfo_flights is (explore flights : [